Medium modifications to jet angularities using SCET with Glauber gluons: Jet angularity Distributions in the medium

-Next we analyze the effect of medium modification on jets (i) initiated by a parton with a different $p_T$, and (ii) created in off-central collisions.
-To this end, in Figure~\ref{fig:compare_pT}, we present differential distributions for jets with $R=0.4$, (a) $80<p_T<100$ with centrality $0-10$\% and (b) $40<p_T<60$ with centrality $10-30$\% , keeping the differential distribution of Figure~\ref{fig:compare_R} (b) as the baseline.
-In Figure~\ref{fig:compare_pT} (a), we see that for a high $p_T$ jet, the position of the peak in the medium is somewhat same as the vacuum one.
-This is in contrast to the one in Figure~\ref{fig:compare_R} (b).
-This can be understood as a high $p_T$ jet is more collimated, hence the tendency of the jet to get narrower is reduced.
-However, we still observe an enhancement around the peak position and a steeper fall of the distribution as a combined effect of the stated contributions.
+Next, we analyze the effect of medium modification on jets (i) initiated by a parton with a different $p_T$, and (ii) created in off-central collisions.
+To this end, in Figure~\ref{fig:compare_pT}, we present differential distributions for jets with $R=0.4$, (a) $80<p_T<100\, \rm{GeV}$ with centrality $0-10$\% and (b) $40<p_T<60\, \rm{GeV}$ with centrality $10-30$\%, keeping the differential distribution of Figure~\ref{fig:compare_R} (b) as the baseline.
+For a high $p_T$ jet, the medium modifications are less apparent.
+However, the distributions in the medium are still enhanced in the small $\tau_a$ region, and a steeper fall is seen for larger values of $\tau_a$.

-To see the effect of in off-central collisions, from Figure~\ref{fig:compare_pT} (b), we find that jets are less modified.
-As a result, we observe a smaller shift of the distribution.
-This is because for off-central collisions, we expect smaller medium effects due to a smaller system size (refer to Table~\ref{tab:medmodel}).
-We further present the ratios of medium modified and vacuum differential angularity distributions as a function of $\tau_a$ for the exponent $a=0$ in Figure~\ref{fig:compare_cent} of Appendix~\ref{app:ratio}.